pushmix/web-notification/README.md

 By creating an account and using our service you agree to be bound with our [Terms & Conditions](https://www.pushmix.co.uk/terms), including our [Privacy Policy](https://www.pushmix.co.uk/privacy).

-Fastest way to sign up is login with Google or Facebook accounts - [Login](https://dash.pushmix.co.uk/login).
-Alternatively [Register](https://dash.pushmix.co.uk/register) new account by simply entering name, email addresses and password of your choice.
+The fastest way to sign up is login with Google or Facebook accounts - [Login](https://dash.pushmix.co.uk/login).
+Alternatively [Register](https://dash.pushmix.co.uk/register) new account by simply entering the name, email addresses and password of your choice.